flathub/com.github._0negal.Viper/README.md

 Viper is a launcher and updater for [Northstar](https://github.com/R2Northstar/Northstar), and not much more than that.

-The Flatpak version simply takes the upstream AppImage and repacks it inside a Flatpak sandbox.
+The Flatpak version simply takes the upstream tar archive and repacks it inside a Flatpak sandbox.

 The repository for Viper can be found [here](https://github.com/0neGal/viper).